rradonic/tilt-ball/README.md

 ========

 TiltBall is a puzzle game in which the goal is to get the ball into the hole by tilting the maze.
+Levels are built using a plaintext level format, making level creation and editing easy.

 Installation
 ------------